ROCm/hipfort/docs/tutorials/hipfft-examples.rst

 off, then supply your own buffer with ``hipfftSetWorkArea``.
 This lets several plans share one allocation, or lets the application control when the memory is reserved.
-Plans built this way use ``hipfftCreate`` and ``hipfftMakePlanMany`` rather than ``hipfftPlanMany``, because the work area has to be configured between the two calls.
+Plans built this way use ``hipfftCreate`` and ``hipfftMakePlanMany`` rather than ``hipfftPlanMany``, because auto-allocation has to be turned off between the two calls, and the required work area size is only known once ``hipfftMakePlanMany`` has returned it.

 .. literalinclude:: ../../test/f2008/hipfft/hipfft_makeplanmany_z.f08
    :language: fortran